What is Loyalty Tax?

 How to Reel-in Loyalty Tax – Examples from Our Team

-A work colleague contacted her energy provider (a very well-know company) after feeling that her bills were increasing far too much.
+A work colleague contacted her energy provider (a very well-known company) after feeling that her bills were increasing far too much.
 “I just wanted to check I was still on the best plan and all my discounts were still in place,” she told me.

 The news was bad!
 Not only was she on an expensive plan, but also only one of the discounts she had been promised was ever put in place.
 The result was a transfer to the better plan and the missing discount back dated two years.
 A bottom line saving of around 18% per quarter and hundreds refunded.

 On the home front